vsrinivas/fuchsia/docs/minfs.md

 ```
 > gpt add 34 20000000 minfs /dev/class/block/002
 ```
- * Within Magenta, format the partition as MinFS.
+ * Within Zircon, format the partition as MinFS.
 Using 'lsblk' you should see a block device which is the whole disk and a slightly smaller device which is the partition.
 In the above output, the partition is device 003, and would have the path '/dev/class/block/003'